-The plot follows the novel more closely than does any other Tarzan movie.
-John and Alice Clayton take ship for Africa.
+Kohn and Alice Clayton set sail for Africa.
 Mutineers maroon them.
-After his parents die the newborn Tarzan is taken by a great Ape, Kala.
+After his parents die, the newborn Tarzan is taken by a great Ape, Kala.
 Later the boy finds his father's knife and uses it to become King of Apes.
 Binns, the sailor who saved the Claytons and who has been held by Arab slavers for ten years, finds the young Tarzan and then heads for England to notify his kin.
 A scientist arrives to check out Binns' story.
 Tarzan, now a man, kills the native who killed Kala; when their chief is killed the black villagers appease Tarzan with gifts and prayers.
 The scientist's daughter Jane is carried off by a native, rescued by Tarzan (who has burnt the native village), aggressively loved by him ("Tarzan is a man, and men do not force the love of women"), and at last accepts him with open arms.
-Written by

 Ed Stephan <email@example.com>

 Was produced in the jungles during 11 months of the most tremendous effort at faithfulness to detail in emphasizing all the powerful situations in the original story

 See more »

 Abridged version released by Hollywood Film Enterprises in 1937 with the title, Tarzan the Boy.
 See more